brooklynrail/brooklynrail-platform/content/events/2020/09/catherine-gund-with-thyrza-nichols-goodeve.md

 ---
 title: Catherine Gund with Thyrza Nichols Goodeve
-summary: Catherine Gund with Thyrza Nichols Goodeve.
-We'll conclude with a poetry reading from Trevor Ketner.
+summary: " Producer, director, writer, and activist Catherine Gund will be in conversation with Rail Editor-at-Large Thyrza Nichols Goodeve.
+We'll conclude with a poetry reading from Trevor Ketner."
 people:
   - person: catherine-gund
     event_bio: >-